jimmydeen/zen-journal/README.md

 ## Contributing
 ### Features
 For any feature that you'd like to see, create a branch from the `develop` branch named `feature/<feature-name>`.
 Once completed, make a pull request to the `develop` branch.
 The request will be rejected if it doesn't pass unit tests.

+Note: a feature branch is only ready to be merged into `develop` if the unit tests for that feature are also written.
 ### Release
 Once the suite of features necessary for a release has been completed, make a release branch named `release/x.y.z` from the `develop` branch.
-The request wil be rejected if it doesn't pass the integration and e2e tests.
+The request wil be rejected if it doesn't pass the integration tests.

+Note: a release branch is only ready to be created from `develop` if the integration tests for that release are also written.
 ### Production
-If a release branch is successfully cut off from `develop`, make a pull request to `main`, which may have other tests and will deploy the application.
+If a release branch is successfully cut off from `develop`, make a pull request to `main` from that release branch, which may have other tests and will deploy the application.

 Tag the new commit on `main`, this can be done manually (or through gh actions).